bitcoinops/taproot-workshop/README.md

 Do not run test instances of bitcoind on the same machine that you store your Bitcoin private keys.
-These notebooks shouldn't interfere with your standard bitcoin data directory directory, but why risk it?
+These notebooks shouldn't interfere with your standard bitcoin data directory, but why risk it?

 ## Background